Help for Couples Blog

 If you are already best friends with your spouse or partner then you are one step ahead.
 If not, then deciding to build and nurture and truly understand the importance of friendship can certainly strengthen your relationship.
 For one, it improves emotional and physical intimacy—yes, better, more connected sex!
 Solid friendship also provides you with more of core, primal need—safety.
 When you feel safe and secure in your relationship (and friendship), you can take more risks by being more open and vulnerable which builds further trust and connection.

 Nurturing and building that friendship does require practice and takes time and effort.
-Below are some marital friendship-building skills and techniques to help External link opens in new tab or windowmaintain and strengthen your marriage:
+Below are some marital friendship-building skills and techniques to help maintain and strengthen your marriage:

-• Spend quality time with each other.
-Particularly important if your External link opens in new tab or windowlove language is quality time
+- Spend quality time with each other.
+Particularly important if your love language is quality time

 Really get to know your spouse.
 We do tend to typecast each other over the years and take things for granted…that can make for a stale union.
 Break out of that mold and try to see each other with fresh eyes from time to time.
 Be curious about one another by asking open-ended questions and really practice your listening skills.
 The payback you will likely receive back is priceless.